Daniel040704/PrivacyPolicy/README.md

-# Privacy Policy & Terms of Use

-Privacy Policy

-Last updated: December 12, 2025

-This application (“Courier Salary”) is provided by Danylo Fediv (“Developer”) and is intended for authorized users only.

-⸻

-1. Information We Collect

-The App collects and stores the following personal data:
-	•	Email address — used solely for user identification, authentication, and access to the App.

-No other personal data is collected.

-⸻

-2. How We Use Your Information

-The collected email address is used exclusively for the following purposes:
-	•	User authentication via Firebase Authentication
-	•	Granting access to App functionality
-	•	Account management and administration

-The App does not use personal data for advertising, marketing, or tracking purposes.

-⸻

-3. Third-Party Services (Firebase)

-The App uses Firebase, a platform provided by Google LLC, including:
-	•	Firebase Authentication — for secure user login and identity management
-	•	Cloud Firestore — for storing application-related data associated with authorized users

-Firebase may process data in accordance with its own Privacy Policy and security standards.
-All data is protected using industry-standard encryption and security practices.

-⸻

-4. Data Storage and Security

-Personal data is stored securely on Firebase servers.
-We do not sell, rent, or share personal data with third parties for commercial or advertising purposes.

-Access to stored data is restricted and protected by authentication and authorization mechanisms.

-⸻

-5. Account Creation

-User accounts are created by a company administrator.
-Self-registration is not available within the App.

-⸻

-6. Account Deletion
+# Privacy Policy
+Last updated: December 22, 2025

+This Privacy Policy explains how the Courier Salary mobile application (“the App”) collects, uses, stores, and protects user information.

+By using the App, you agree to the terms of this Privacy Policy.

+1. Data Collection and Authentication
+Registration and Login

+The App uses Firebase Authentication (provided by Google) to register and authenticate users.

+The following data is collected during account creation:

+Email address

+Password

+Purpose:

+User identification

+Providing access to personal data

+Synchronization across devices

+2. Data Storage and Processing
+Cloud Storage

+All user-entered data is securely stored in Google Firebase Firestore, including:

+Work shift types

+Number of orders

+Salary and payout amounts

+Tariff and calculation settings

+Local Storage

+Some settings (such as language or temporary order parameters) may be stored locally on the device to ensure proper offline functionality and faster performance.

+3. Telegram Integration (Telegram Bot)
+How it works

+The App integrates with a Telegram bot to automatically receive mileage data.

+Data processed by the bot:

+User identifier (e.g. #DanyloF)

+Numeric value (mileage)

+Chat ID (used to determine a workplace or working point)

+The bot does not read, store, or process any other messages or personal content.

+Synchronization

+All received data is stored in Firebase Firestore and instantly synchronized with the corresponding user profile in the App.

+4. Use of Data

+Collected data is used exclusively for App functionality, including:

+Salary calculation

+Fuel and vehicle depreciation compensation

+Weekly and monthly income statistics

+The App does not use data for advertising, marketing, or tracking purposes.

+5. Data Security
+Access Control

+Access to data is restricted using Firebase Security Rules.
+Each user can access only their own data.

+Secrets Protection

+All access tokens, API keys, and credentials (including Telegram bot tokens and Firebase keys) are securely stored using Firebase Secret Manager.

+6. User Control Over Data

+Users have full control over their data:

+Editing or deleting any work records

+Updating calculation and tariff settings at any time

+Account Deletion

 Users can delete their account directly within the App.

-When the Delete Account option is used:
+Once deleted:

-	•	The user account is immediately deactivated
+The account is permanently deactivated

-	•	The associated email address and user data stored in Firebase Authentication and Cloud Firestore are deleted or permanently anonymized
+All associated data is deleted or anonymized

-	•	Access to the App is permanently revoked
+Access to the App is permanently revoked

-⸻

-7. Data Retention
+7. Third-Party Services

-Personal data is retained only for as long as necessary to:
-	•	Provide access to the App, or
-	•	Comply with applicable legal or internal operational requirements

-After account deletion, data is removed or anonymized within a reasonable timeframe.

-⸻

-8. Authorized Use

-The App is intended solely for authorized users.
-Any unauthorized access, distribution, or use of the App is strictly prohibited.

-⸻

-9. Service Availability

-We reserve the right to modify, suspend, or discontinue the App or any part of its functionality at any time without prior notice.

-⸻

-10. Limitation of Liability

-The App is provided “as is”, without warranties of any kind, express or implied.

-⸻
+The App uses the following third-party services:

+Google Firebase (authentication, database, backend services)

+Telegram API (data transfer from bot to database)

+Apple Push / Local Notifications (notifications related to mileage updates)

+Each service operates under its own privacy policy.

-11. Changes to This Privacy Policy
+8. Changes to This Policy

-We may update this Privacy Policy from time to time.
+This Privacy Policy may be updated from time to time.
-Changes become effective upon publication within the App or on the associated website.

-⸻
+Any changes will be published in the updated version of this document.

-12. Contact Information
+9. Contact Information

 If you have any questions regarding this Privacy Policy, please contact: